ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 Other approaches involve multiple linked contracts, which add unnecessary complexity and overhead to the interface.

-This standard offers a unified solution to fractional ownership, aiming to increase the liquidity and accessibility of NFTs without compromising transferability and flexiblity.
+This standard offers a unified solution to fractional ownership, aiming to increase the liquidity and accessibility of NFTs without compromising transferability or flexiblity.

 ## Specification